Rkoturdo-Ndo/GW2-Tutorial/GW2-Tutorial.md

 **Though you certainly can and I encourage it, this is not necessarily needed to be read from start to finish.
 Rather use it as a way to read about things when you are unsure.
 There is no use to overwhelm yourself with a wall of text :)**

+Also don't worry about getting into the game to late.
+GW2 is very casual-friendly in the sense that you do not need to devote much time to it, your progress is not being voided if you are not grinding enough etc.

 ![Southsun](img/en/Southsun.jpg)

 [TOC]